Cooking with Nana Ling

 Bring to the boil and boil for 5 minutes.
 You should only need very low heat to boil – keep an eye on this so it doesn't boil over.

-Let the mixture cool for half an hour before beating (starting on low speed and moving to high speed) for about 5 minutes or until mixture is light and fluffy.
+Let the mixture cool for half an hour before transferring the mixture to a mixing bowl and beating (starting on low speed and moving to high speed) for about 5 minutes or until mixture is light and fluffy.

 Add the food colouring if you are opting to colour the marshmallow layer and mix again until the colour is even throughout mixture.